gufranSabri/LVM_STeM/README.md

 ![LVMSTEM](./fig/lvm_stem.png)

 Sign language recognition remains a challenging task due to the intricate spatio-temporal dynamics of manual and non-manual gestures.
-In this work, we prostem LVM-STeM, a lightweight and hierarchical spatio-temporal encoder that effectively models these complex patterns using a combination of Swin Transformer backbones enhanced with novel temporal adapters, including our custom Temporal Adapter with Positional Embeddings (TAPE).
+In this work, we propose USTM, a lightweight and hierarchical spatio-temporal encoder that effectively models these complex patterns using a combination of Swin Transformer backbones enhanced with novel temporal adapters, including our custom Temporal Adapter with Positional Embeddings (TAPE).
 Our architecture captures fine-grained spatial features alongside short- and long-term temporal context, enabling robust sign language recognition from RGB videos without relying on multi-stream inputs or auxiliary modalities.
-Extensive experiments on benchmark datasets including PHOENIX14, PHOENIX14T, and CSL-Daily demonstrate that LVM-STeM achieves state-of-the-art performance against RGB-based as well as multi-modal approaches, while maintaining competitive performance against multi-stream approaches.
-These results highlight the strength and efficacy of our the LVM-STeM framework for continuous sign language recognition.
+Extensive experiments on benchmark datasets including PHOENIX14, PHOENIX14T, and CSL-Daily demonstrate that USTM achieves state-of-the-art performance against RGB-based as well as multi-modal approaches, while maintaining competitive performance against multi-stream approaches.
+These results highlight the strength and efficacy of our the USTM framework for continuous sign language recognition.

 | Dataset       | Dev WER (%) | Test WER (%) |
 |:--------------| :-----: | :------: |